Last Updated on by

 Your lower back consists of 5 vertebrae.
 These are the individual bones of your back.
 It is also known as your lumbar spine.

 On the bottom, your lower back connects to your sacrum.

 Between these vertebrae are intervertebral discs present on the body of the vertebrae.
-The last one lays between your lumbar vertebrae and the beginning of your sacrum.
+The last one lies between your lumbar vertebrae and the beginning of your sacrum.
 This disc is called the L5-S1 disc.

 The vertebrae also have a connection with each other.
 The superior articular process connects with the inferior articular process of the vertebrae above.
 They form a joint through which your back moves.
 They are covered with a thick layer of cartilage to smoothen the surface, as is your vertebral body.